auth0/docs/articles/troubleshoot/references/saml-errors.md

 ### Cause

-This error appears if you haven't provided the necessary information to support IdP-initiated login flows.
+This error appears if you have enabled IdP-Initiated flows but you haven't provided the necessary information to execute the flow.

 ### Solution

 1. Navigate to [Connections > Enterprise](${manage_url}/#/connections/enterprise).
 2. Find your Connection, and click on **Settings**.
-3. Switch to the *IdP-Initiated* tab.
+3. Switch to the *IdP-Initiated SSO* tab.
 4. Select the **Default Application** and the **Response Protocol** used by that Application, and (optionally) specify any additional parameters you want passed to the Application.

 ::: panel SP-Initiated Login